 Students who graduate from high school at the age of 17 ARE able to sign a Master Promissory Note (MPN) for federal student loans.
 This is one of the few exceptions to the Defense of Infancy laws.

 If you borrow Federal Direct Student Loans or Federal Perkins Loans during your attendance at SUNY Oneonta and stop attending or dropped below 6 credits (for example, you are less than half time, transferring, withdrawing or graduating), you must complete a Federal Loan Exit Interview or a Federal Perkins Exit Interview (information will be sent to you from SUNY Loan Service Center).
 A hold will be placed on your records that will prevent the release of grades, academic transcripts and your diploma until you complete this requirement.

-Revenue Sharing Prohibition: Colleges are prohibited from receiving anything of value from any lending institution in exchange for any advantage sought by the lending institution.
+Revenue Sharing Prohibition: Universities are prohibited from receiving anything of value from any lending institution in exchange for any advantage sought by the lending institution.
 Lenders can no longer pay to get on a school's preferred lender list.

-Preferred Lender Disclosure: On all preferred lender lists, the college must clearly and fully disclose the criteria and process used to select preferred lenders.
+Preferred Lender Disclosure: On all preferred lender lists, the university must clearly and fully disclose the criteria and process used to select preferred lenders.
 Students must also be told that they have the right and ability to select the lender of their choice regardless of the preferred lender list.

 Loan Resale Disclosure: No lender may appear on a preferred lender list if the lender has an agreement to sell its loans to another lender without disclosing this fact.
-In addition, no lender may bargain to be a preferred lender with respect to a certain type of loan by providing benefits to a college as to another type of loan.
+In addition, no lender may bargain to be a preferred lender with respect to a certain type of loan by providing benefits to a university as to another type of loan.

 Call-Center prohibition: Universities must ensure that employees of lenders never identify themselves to students as employees of the university.
 No employee of a lender may ever work in or provide staffing to a university financial aid office.